gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

 reorder a step or change a part of the process for a specific court or case type, you can simply drag-n-drop things in Contentful!

-From there, we had to teach GatsbyJS how to properly render each page based on pathway.
+From there, we had to teach Gatsby how to properly render each page based on pathway.
 We did this by implementing the `createPages` function in the [Gatsby Node API](/docs/node-apis/).
 For each Housing Court Page (also per language!), Gatsby creates 6 different pages based on the pathways.